pie chart

 • Void Winnower: an incredible spell-casting inhibitor that completely disables tokens from blocking AND is a fearsome combatant on top of it all.

-• Whip of Erebos: a pretty great tool for lifegain as well as one-shot recursion of valuable stuff.
+• Whip of Erebos: a pretty great tool for life-gain as well as one-shot recursion of valuable stuff.

-I appreciate the time you took to read my primer.
+Appreciate the time you took to read this primer.
 Hopefully it was entertaining and useful to you.
 If so, feel free to leave a +1 and/or feedback of any kind in the comments below.
 Thanks again!

 Suggestions